Dec 28, 2022 - Health + Traits

 If you’re adopted or donor-conceived, your family health history might be limited or take more time to collect.
 This is where other information, like that from 23andMe, can help fill in gaps for adoptees and others.
 Access to a more complete and accurate family health history is important to many people.
 In fact, it can be the main reason some, including adoptees and those who are donor-conceived, decide to start searching for DNA relatives.

-What do you do with family health history once you have it?
+What do you do with your family health history once you have it?

 How can using 23andMe help?

-23andMe’s Family Health History Tree for Health + Ancestry Service customers also records and preserves that history.
-(The Family Health History Tree is currently only available for Health + Ancestry Service customers in the United States and Canada.)
-Much like any family tree, this one visually represents how you connect to different relatives.
-But this tree offers the ability for you to include medical conditions, offering you a visual record of current and past health issues for you and your close relatives.
-23andMe’s Family Health History Tree gives you a place to record information that you can share with your healthcare provider for use to help you manage your health.
+23andMe’s Family Health History Tree for Health + Ancestry Service customers also record and preserve that history.
+(The Family Health History Tree is only available for Health + Ancestry Service customers in the United States and Canada.)
+Like any family tree, this one visually represents how you connect to different relatives.
+But this tree allows you to include medical conditions, offering you a visual record of current and past health issues for you and your close relatives.
+23andMe’s Family Health History Tree gives you a place to record information you can share with your healthcare provider to help you manage your health.

 Need some help jogging your memory or a list of conditions to take to family?

-Here are common examples for several types of health conditions:
+Here are common examples of several types of health conditions:

 •Chronic health conditions — Examples: type 1 and type 2 diabetes, asthma, allergies, cancer, heart disease, stroke, high blood pressure, high cholesterol, obesity, lung disease, kidney disease, Crohn’s disease, Alzheimer’s disease.

-•Mental health conditions — Examples: depression, anxiety, alcohol and substance use disorders, schizophrenia, bipolar disorder, post traumatic stress disorder, obsessive compulsive disorder, eating disorders.
+•Mental health conditions — Examples: depression, anxiety, alcohol and substance use disorders, schizophrenia, bipolar disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and eating disorders.

-•Inherited or genetic conditions — Examples: sickle cell disease, cystic fibrosis, hemochromatosis, hemophilia, muscular dystrophy, alpha-1-antitrypsin deficiency, neurofibromatosis, Huntington disease.
+•Inherited or genetic conditions — Examples: sickle cell disease, cystic fibrosis, hemochromatosis, hemophilia, muscular dystrophy, alpha-1-antitrypsin deficiency, neurofibromatosis, Huntington’s disease.

 •Birth defects — Examples: cleft lip, cleft palate, spina bifida, congenital heart defects.
 Try asking yourself a few key questions: Does anyone in your family have any unique features?
 Or have anything you have ever wondered about, like having a small or short stature, or stretchy skin?
 Were there any early childhood deaths in your family?